jrburke/requestsyncmanager/README.md

 Clone this repo and then it can be installed via the WebIDE onto a device that is running latest master b2g/gaia code.

 See the manifest.webapp and js/main.js for how the API is used.

+## Issues

+Currently the "set minInterval secs" does not work since navigator.syncManager.setPolicy is not exposed to the app.